| Hudud

 of crime compared to Saudi Arabia at any given time for

 any given period.
+In

 a statement released by the US Justice Department and

-reported by Reuters on 26 August 2002 says that:
+reported by Reuters on 26 August 2002 says that: "The number of Americans in jail or under supervision

 by authorities as a result of crimes grew by 2.3 percent